marclevetin/progressUI-email-inbox-mockup/README.md

-Issues:
-Missing: ./select2-spinner.gif
-Missing: ./select2.png
-Missing: ./select2x2.png

-Known issues:
+## Known issues:
-Avatar in email has a border radius of 50% instead of the overridden 2px.
+- Avatar in email has a border radius of 50% instead of the overridden 2px.
 Not sure why.
 Need to investigate.
+- Email List is expanding beyond the page.
+- Need "no data" states for all pages.
+- Labels are missing color blocks.
+- Inbox doesn't show # unread messages.
+- Filter doesn't appear.
+- Width of dark sidebar is incorrect.
+- Images aren't floating correctly in Email Details